pp4rs/2024-uzh-installation-guide/docs/windows-wsl.md

       * Type `winver` into the run command text box and hit `OK`.
       * You should now see a dialogue screen with a OS build number.
       * If the build number is older than 20262, update your windows to a later build.
-3. Open PowerShell and type
+3. Open PowerShell as an administrator and type

 ```bash
 wsl --install